 WMG is providing constructed tippy taps and tippy tap educational materials to the community, to quickly scale-up hand-washing opportunities.
 At the start of the pandemic we partnered with Ward 6 Council Office and the Kaimas Foundation to provide tippy taps to homeless shelters, soup kitchens, and community spaces, such as schools and community gardens.
 We are currently able to offer Tippy Taps for purchase.

 As schools and other public areas work to improve hand-washing options, WMG is pleased to support with this simple technology.
 With more than a decade of experience with tippy taps and ecosanitation through our international work, WMG is pleased to offer this one-stop-shop webpage of resources for the Tucson community and beyond.
 If you or your organization are interested in installing tippy taps on your property, click on the yellow button below to fill out our request form.
-We are able to tippy taps for free if grant funds or sponsors cover the cost.
-Otherwise, tippy taps are available for purchase, with discounted prices for community organizations and schools.
+We currently don't have grant funding to provide free Tippy Taps.
+They are available for purchase, with discounted prices for community organizations and schools.

 Request Tippy Taps